 Research projects - Binghamton University

-I am interested in teaching classes on: International relations, comparative politics, human rights, political economy, political violence, crisis, foreign aid, international organizations, non-state actors in world politics, migration, social welfare policy, research methods, maximum likelihood, and regression.
+I am interested in teaching classes on: International relations, human rights, political economy, political violence, crisis, foreign aid, international organizations, non-state actors in world politics, migration, social welfare policy, research methods, maximum likelihood, and regression.

 Crisis, Development, & Human Rights